PostHog/posthog.com/contents/tutorials/product-data-in-new-tab.md

 ### 3. An insight short ID

 Next, you need the data you want to show in the new tab.
-To do so browse your insights or dashboards for a metric you want to display.
-When you find it, click on the insight details (the link from insights or “view” from a dashboard.”
+Browse to your insights or dashboards for a metric you want to display.
+When you find it, click on the insight details (the link from insights or “view” from a dashboard).
 Once on that screen, copy the unique value in the URL after `<ph_instance_address>/insights/`.

 ![Insight short ID](../images/tutorials/product-data-in-new-tab/short-id.png)